Operation Lumberjack: Battle of Remagen

 During Operation Lumberjack, on 7 March 1945, when troops of the U.S. Army's 9th Armored Division Combat Command B, 9th Armored Engineer Battalion reached the river, they were very surprised to see that the railroad bridge was still standing.
-It was one of the two damaged but usable bridges over the Rhine (the other being the Wesel Railway Bridge).
+It was the only damaged but usable bridge over the Rhine.
 U.S. forces were able to capture the bridge.
 The Rhine was the last natural line of defense that the Germans hoped could be used to substantially resist the Western Allied advance.
 Up to then, crossings had been limited to small infantry reconnaissance patrols by boat.

 When word that the bridge was still standing reached General William Hoge, commander of Combat Command B, he ordered the 27th Armored Infantry Battalion to advance into Remagen with support from the 14th Tank Battalion.
-After German demolition charges failed to destroy the bridge, the U.S. troops captured the bridge and in the next ten days 25,000 troops comprising six divisions established a wide beachhead on the eastern side of the Rhine.
+After German demolition charges failed to destroy the bridge, the U.S. troops captured the bridge and in the next ten days 25,000 men comprising six divisions established a wide beachhead on the eastern side of the Rhine.